 Aristaeus is a small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Aristaeus as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Aristaeus orbits the sun every 739 days (2.02 years), coming as close as 0.79 AU and reaching as far as 2.40 AU from the sun.
-Based on its brightness and the way it reflects light, Aristaeus is probably between 0.686 to 1.535 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Aristaeus orbits the sun every 739 days (2.02 years), coming as close as 0.80 AU and reaching as far as 2.40 AU from the sun.
+Based on its brightness and the way it reflects light, Aristaeus is probably between 0.699 to 1.563 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.